• Skip to primary navigation

 • Select potatoes relatively of the same size so that they can cook evenly.

-• Potatoes should have clear skin free from cuts and stains or signs of germination.
+• Potatoes should have clear skin free from cuts, stains, or signs of germination.

 Turmeric healthy potato recipe